Post-payment verification process for community pharmacy services and activity

 While PPV processes were put on hold during the pandemic period, NHSBSA have now resumed their activity regarding this work.

-In the past, the provision of Advanced services required written patient consent from the patient.
-As a result, the evidence requested by NHSBSA was the signed patient consent forms for the service that correspond to the payment claims made.
 As part of contractual changes that occurred in September 2020, it is no longer a requirement that written consent be obtained from patients prior to the provision of services.
 As a result of this change to verbal consent, pharmacy owners will be asked to submit any required information either electronically, or where a paper record is provided, with their next monthly prescription bundle.

-• sharing of information about the service with NHS England as part of service monitoring; and
+- Sharing of information about the service with NHS England as part of service monitoring; and

-• sharing of information about the service with NHS England and the NHSBSA as PPV.
+- Sharing of information about the service with NHS England and the NHSBSA as PPV.

-The process has been designed to be as easy as possible for pharmacy owners to provide the evidence; however, if there are any difficulties, NHSBSA are on hand to provide assistance to the pharmacy owner.
+The process has been designed to be as easy as possible for pharmacy owners to provide the evidence; however, if there are any difficulties, NHSBSA is on hand to provide assistance to the pharmacy owner.

-The NHSBSA review the submitted evidence against the payment claims received for the period and will share their findings with the pharmacy owner.
-If there appears to be missing evidence, the NHSBSA will discuss this with the pharmacy owner and they will be asked if they can provide alternative evidence that the service was provided.
+NHSBSA will review the submitted evidence against the payment claims received for the period and will share their findings with the pharmacy owner.
+If there appears to be missing evidence, NHSBSA will discuss this with the pharmacy owner and they will be asked if they can provide alternative evidence that the service was provided.

 The potential outcomes of the process are:

-1. The evidence provided by the pharmacy owner matches the submitted payment claims.
+- The evidence provided by the pharmacy owner matches the submitted payment claims.
 No further action is required;

-2. The evidence provided and the submitted payment claims do not match and the pharmacy owner agrees the payment claim was inaccurate and / or an overpayment recovery is appropriate.
+- The evidence provided and the submitted payment claims do not match and the pharmacy owner agrees the payment claim was inaccurate and / or an overpayment recovery is appropriate.
 An overpayment recovery will be made;

-3. The evidence provided and submitted payment claims do not match and the pharmacy owner believes that the discrepancy may be because of service provision and claims being in different periods (i.e. an Advanced service has been carried out in one month, but not claimed for until a later month).
+- The evidence provided and submitted payment claims do not match and the pharmacy owner believes that the discrepancy may be because of service provision and claims being in different periods (i.e. an Advanced service has been carried out in one month but not claimed for until a later month).
 The pharmacy owner will be offered the opportunity to provide evidence for a different time period (up to the 12 months within the financial year); or

 Cases are referred to PSRC where there is no contact from the pharmacy owner or their representative or the pharmacy owner does not agree that there has been an overpayment.